vahidhedayati/gmail-api-test/README.md

 Then obviously you have a process that triggers changes to above `secretFolder` and if everything else is the same then it will trigger that account.

-For each account you would go to developer console andgenerate a secret json file save and follow above process.
+For each account you would go to developer console and generate a secret json file save and follow above process.

 For the very attempt to send an email a verification step is required with the real account.
 So from a development machine ensure you are also logged in to correct account.
 Please visit http://stackoverflow.com/questions/42702921/gmail-api-oauth-two-accounts-possible-issue to see why
 In short I found after generating for account Y if I were logged in with account X during this last step.
 All emails would then be sent from account X (seems like a bug).
 This first step triggers the internal work within gmail API to create the c:\gmail-test\accounts\account2\vh\StoredCredential.
 This file created is identical for each account hence the separation of account folders.